yunnysunny/grunt-pages/README.md

 author:  Pusha T
 ----
 ```
 The YAML data is parsed into a JavaScript object and passed to the post's template to be rendered.
+Check out [js-yaml's site](http://nodeca.github.io/js-yaml/) to learn more about how the translation works.

 Here is a JavaScript object example:
 ```js